VOLTTRON/volttron/docs/source/deploying-volttron/deployment-walk-through.rst

 For a simple case, follow instructions to install a :ref:`Fake Driver <Fake-Driver>` for testing purposes.
 For an actual deployment against real devices see the following:

--  Create a :ref:`Master Driver Agent <Master-Driver-Agent>` to coordinate drivers for the devices controlled by this platform.
+-  Create a :ref:`Master Driver Agent <Master-Driver-Configuration>` to coordinate drivers for the devices controlled by this platform.
 -  For :ref:`MODBUS <Modbus-Driver>` devices, create config files and point configuration files.